AnhNguyen-Olivia/Note-Taking-Using-Obsidian/README.md

 # Note-Taking-Using-Obsidian
-This is a resppo to test if I'm able to backup to github.
+This is a respo to test if I'm able to backup to GitHub.
+I think this should work?????